 Have you ruled for both sides - claimants and respondents?

 Yes.
 I go where the law and facts take me, no matter who the party is.
 I do not "split the baby".
 The exception is when the law and facts demand that I do so, in other words, when each party has prevailed on their respective claim or counterclaim.

 What is your approach to managing discovery?

+In one word: proportionality.
 I adhere to the spirit of Federal Rule of Civil Procedure 26(b) with respect to assessing the need for discovery.
 It states:

 Parties may obtain discovery regarding any non-privileged matter that is relevant to any party's claim or defense and proportional to the needs of the case, considering the importance of the issues at stake in the action, the amount in controversy, the parties’ relative access to relevant information, the parties’ resources, the importance of the discovery in resolving the issues, and whether the burden or expense of the proposed discovery outweighs its likely benefit.
 Information within this scope of discovery need not be admissible in evidence to be discoverable.

 How about e-discovery?

 Nearly every dispute involves some - or a lot - of e-discovery.
 I have developed an e-discovery protocol that will be discussed at the preliminary hearing.
 Actively managing e-discovery is central to controlling costs.